Jafner/Jafner.net/homelab/server/config/plex/README.md

 6. The Plex token is contained in the URL for the XML page.
 It should be at the very end of the URL, and look like `X-Plex-Token=***REMOVED***`.
 The token is the part after the `=`.
 7. Copy that value.
 Paste it into the configuration for `"--token=<token-goes-here>"` under the `command:` section of the `docker-compose.yml`
 8. Sync the changes via git.
-9. Restart Plex exporter with `docker-compose up -d --force-recreate exporter_plex`
+9. Restart Plex exporter with `docker-compose up -d --force-recreate exporter-plex`

 https://github.com/arnarg/plex_exporter